Where Can I Travel Without a Passport? (10 Incredible Places!)

 Mackinac Island, Michigan

+Often referred to as the 'Bermuda of the North', Mackinac Island is a step back in time.
+The island's Victorian charm is evident from the moment you arrive.
 Whether it's biking around the island (I'd recommend giving a tandem bike a try if you're traveling with a friend of significant other), hiking through Mackinac Island State Park, or simply enjoying the tranquillity of the place, there's something for everyone here.
 And trust us, the sunsets here are not to be missed.
 They're the kind of sunsets that make you stop, stare, and appreciate the beauty of the world.
-So pack your bags and get ready to leave your passport at home, because the magic of Mackinac Island awaits, no passport required!

 Catalina Island, California